metayeti/YABS.js/README.md

 }
 ```

-`source_dir` represents the source directory for the webapp that we wish to build.
-The value `.` means the source directory is the same as the root directory where `yabs.js` resides.
+`source_dir` represents the source directory for the web application that we wish to build.
+The value `"."` means the source directory is the same as the root directory where `yabs.js` resides.

 `destination_dir` represents the build output directory.
+In this case, we will output everything into the `build` directory.
+If this directory doesn't exist, it will be automatically created.

-`html` lists all associated HTML files.
+`html` lists all HTML files associated with our web application.
+It can be a plain string or a list of files.

 `sources` lists all associated JavaScript files.

-`files` list every other file associated with the webapp.
-Note the use of masks above: `img/*` means we wish to fetch all files in `img/`.
+`files` list all other file associated with the web application.
+Note the use of masks above: `"img/*"` means we wish to fetch all files in the `img/` directory.

 The hierarchy of files for this minimal build will look like this:
 ```
 📁 css
-  📜 style.css
+  📄 style.css
 📁 img
   📄 cat.jpg
   📄 dog.png
 📁 src
-  📜 script.js
+  📄 script.js
+📄 build.json
 📄 index.html
-📄 build.json
 📄 yabs.js
 ```